Give your budget a second to breathe

 questions

-A reverse second mortgage offers greater flexibility in repayment – no monthly mortgage payments are required on this loan.
-You must continue to pay the existing first mortgage payment, property taxes, homeowners’ insurance, flood insurance (when applicable), HOA dues and maintain the home.
+While monthly payments are not required, you must continue to pay your existing first mortgage payment, property taxes, homeowners’ insurance, flood insurance (when applicable), and HOA dues, as well as maintain the home.

 Usually, the last surviving borrower or their estate sells the home to repay the loan(s).
 Existing liens may also be repaid from other assets, proceeds from a life insurance policy, or a loan refinance subject to any first lien loan-related restrictions.

-Reverse mortgages have a non-recourse feature, which means that the total amount that you owe on the reverse mortgage can never exceed the appraised value of your home.
+Reverse mortgages like HomeSafe Second have a non-recourse feature, which means that the total amount owed on the reverse mortgage balance can never exceed the appraised value of your home.
+In a reverse loan like HomeSafe Second, a lender’s recourse is limited to the mortgaged property.
+Neither you nor your heirs will be personally liable for the reverse loan.

-If you permanently leave the home, the reverse loan servicer will issue a Repayment Notice that states the mortgage is due and payable.
+If you permanently leave the home, the HomeSafe Second loan will need to be repaid.
+You will receive a Repayment Notice that states the mortgage is due and payable.

-In addition to interest, the costs can include a property appraisal fee, origination fee, closing costs, servicing fee and a modest charge for independent counseling.
-While closing costs vary based upon the type and size of the loan, they’re similar to those for any traditional mortgage.
+In addition to interest, HomeSafe Second costs can include a property appraisal fee, origination fee, closing costs, servicing fee, and a modest charge for independent counseling.
+While closing costs vary based on the type and size of the loan, they’re similar to those for any traditional mortgage.

-A reverse second mortgage does not change any of the requirements associated with your first lien mortgage, including the requirement that you make timely payments to your first lien servicer.
+A HomeSafe Second loan does not change any of the requirements associated with your first lien mortgage, including the requirement that you make timely payments to your first lien servicer.

-Since payments are not being made on the reverse second mortgage, it’s common for some reverse mortgage borrowers to feel like they no longer own their home.
-This is not the case.
-A reverse mortgage is just like any other mortgage, meaning that there is a lien on your house that has to be paid back at some time, but you still own your home subject to the lien(s) and your name remains on the title.
+Yes.
+A HomeSafe Second reverse mortgage treats ownership just like any other mortgage, meaning that there is a lien on your house that has to be paid back at some time.
+You still own your home subject to the lien(s) and your name remains on the title.

 Ready to Get Started?